 In 2010 he was a programming consultant for Southbank Centre on their Festival Brazil, and collaborated with Jude Kelly to create four seminars/lectures about aspects of Brazilian cultural and social policy; in 2012 he was Executive Producer of Rio Occupation London, a major project within the London 2012 Festival; in April 2013 he co-curated the Olympic and Paralympic Cultural Forum and Arte sem Limites, a festival celebrating UK disability arts from the Unlimited commissions programme, in Rio as part of British Council’s Transform programme.
 In 2014-15 he assisted Simon McBurney with research visits to make connections with Brazilian indigenous communities and artists including Takumã Kuikuro, as part of the development of Complicite’s acclaimed The Encounter.

-Ongoing practice-based research projects include Shakespeare Forum, which took place in Rio in 2011, in Salvador in 2013, toured four Brazilian cities in 2014, and in 2016 delivered three Portuguese-language productions by UK directors in three Brazilian cities; and Points of Contact, an inspirational Brazil-UK cultural exchange programme for mid-career artists, policymakers and funders inspired by Brazil’s Ponto de Cultura programme and which has most recently focused on exchanges around arts and homelessness (with Streetwise Opera), cultural skills training (with British Council Cultural Skills Unit) and disability arts (with Graeae Theatre Company and Crescer e Viver).
+Practice-based research projects include Shakespeare Forum, which took place in Rio in 2011, in Salvador in 2013, toured four Brazilian cities in 2014, and in 2016 delivered three Portuguese-language productions by UK directors in three Brazilian cities; and Points of Contact, an inspirational Brazil-UK cultural exchange programme for mid-career artists, policymakers and funders inspired by Brazil’s Ponto de Cultura programme and which has most recently focused on exchanges around arts and homelessness (with Streetwise Opera), cultural skills training (with British Council Cultural Skills Unit) and disability arts (with Graeae Theatre Company and Crescer e Viver).

 You can watch a 10-minute lecture by Paul on the topic of popular culture in Brazil as a Utopian enterprise on the Stanford University channel, here.